BCG-BerlinConsultingGang/NeoNauts-Corp./README.md

 ## Context

-This project was worked on during the Le Wagon Bootcamp.

-It is about exploring the realms of a globally renowned neo-bank, pioneering in eradicating hidden bank charges for cross-currency transactions.
-Intriguingly, the neo-bank seeks to fathom the dynamics of user retention and gauge user engagement based on their activities.
+This project was developed during the Le Wagon Bootcamp and centers on analyzing user behavior within a globally recognized neo-bank that aims to eliminate hidden fees in cross-currency transactions.
+The bank is particularly interested in understanding the factors driving user retention and engagement.

-The goal was to unveil insights, provide shrewd business recommendations to abate churn rates, and illuminate pathways to heightened user involvement.
+Our primary objective was to extract actionable insights, propose strategies to reduce churn, and identify opportunities to boost user involvement.

-As a data team, our role in this project is to:
+As a team, our role in this project was to:

 - Explore user behavior and introduce a definition of churn
 - Uncover patterns that lead to churn
 - Act on this patters and give recommendations for targeted intervention to mitigate churn

-The final result includes a Logit Prediction Model (Machine Learning Model using Logistic Regression) written in Python and an interactive report in Google Looker Studio.
+The final deliverables consist of:

+- A Logistic Regression Model (Logit Model) implemented in Python for churn prediction
+- An interactive data report built with Google Looker Studio

 ## High-level Work Packages